 With StoryChief, you can easily publish your content across multiple channels without the need to copy-paste or log in to each one separately.
 By connecting directly to your CMS and social media platforms, you can publish your content with just one click and tailor the content for each specific channel as you go.
 Try it free.

 To improve your content pillar strategy and get better results, it's important to measure and analyze the performance of your content pillars.
-You can track reach, views, impressions, and traffic using tools like Google Analytics or StoryChief.
+A content pillar is never static—it requires continuous updates to remain aligned with market trends and audience interests.

 For instance, if you notice that a specific topic or platform is generating more engagement and traffic than others, you can focus more on that strategy and create more content around it.